likianta/lk-logger/README.md

     ![](.assets/20220422183714.png)

 -   Non-intrusive.
-After enable it like above, no more modifications on your source code projects (it is low-cost and low-effort to migrate).
-You will see the new effects at once.

-    This would be a good choice for developers who have dived into their projects with Python `print` to get a new start with a new logging util.
+Once import lk-logger, there's no more modifications to your code.
+Just follow the way you are using `print` **as usual**.

 -   Code highlight.